 Watch our video on FDM 3D Printing:

 Xometry offers Fused Deposition Modeling (FDM) which is a 3D printing technology that builds parts out of several types of thermoplastic materials.
 FDM works by melting a filament of plastic and extruding it on a build platform, zig-zagging back and forth, building the shape of the part layer-by-layer.
 This process is great for mechanical components which may typically be machined.
-Material selections include ABS, ASA, Polycarbonate, PC-ABS, PPSF, and ULTEM.
+Material selections include ABS, ASA, Polycarbonate, PLA, PC-ABS, PPSF, and ULTEM.